jamesvanmil/hydra_glossary/hydra_glossary.md

 A data format used to transmit human-readable data with machine-readable structure.
 JSON is commonly used in manipulating data for user interfaces.
 Tooling for parsing and creating JSON is easily available in all major programming languages.

 #### (RDF) Literal
-A human readable value of an element in an RDF triple (as opposed to a URI, which is a reference to information stored elsewhere).
-For example, ‘Cheese’ is a literal value, and this is a URI for the same value in the Library of Congress Subject Headings: [http://id.loc.gov/authorities/subjects/sh85022845.html](http://id.loc.gov/authorities/subjects/sh85022845.html)
+The use of human-friendly string as an element in an RDF triple (as opposed to the use of a URI, which is a reference to information stored elsewhere).
+For example, 'Cheese' is a literal value, and this is a URI for the same value in the Library of Congress Subject Headings: [http://id.loc.gov/authorities/subjects/sh85022845.html](http://id.loc.gov/authorities/subjects/sh85022845.html)

 #### Model
+The central component and the M of MVC architecture, the model handles application data, and most of the logic of a web application.
+In Hydra, most of the modeling concerning applicaiton data uses the ActiveFedora gem.

 #### MVC (or Model-view-controller)
+A software pattern for implementing user interfaces.
+It divides a given software application into three interconnected parts, so as to separate internal representations of information from the ways that information is presented to or accepted from the user.
+[Shamelessly lifted from Wikipedia](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
+Ruby on Rails, and therefore Hydra, uses MVC architecture.

 #### LDAP